ProAgileAB/agile-team-development/guides/Product-Goals-for-Teams.md

 The purpose of the PO participating in this session is:
   - To present long term (and medium term) goals in a way so that the team understands context, actually knows what to do, what is important and why it is important.
-    - The above is needed to enable the team to make god decentralized decisions.
+    - The above is needed to enable the team to make good decentralized decisions.

   - To energize and motivate the team by describing the purpose in a way that is attractive to them.

 During this prep session, focus on how the goal/vision can be made attractive to the team.

-Here are some suggestion on how to do that:
+Here are some suggestions on how to do that:

-  - Avoid powerpoints.
+  - Avoid PowerPoints.
 Human to human communication is most often best done without it.

   - A personal story is one of the most effective ways of communicating a vision.
 This comes from 100 000 years of human history telling around campfires before we invented more elaborate writing, so it is a uniquely tested and effective way to convey information and motivate/energize others.

-  - The best ways in general to formulate a direction/goal is to focus around what good will we do in the world.
+  - The best ways in general to formulate a direction/goal is to focus on what good will we do in the world.
 Whose life will be better by our efforts.
 This could also be formulated using stories about current (bad) situations from a human point of view.

   - The story is ideally end user/stakeholder/purpose centric but can be about “how come the PO wanted to work with this?” or "What makes him/her excited about the possibilities".